hamidrezaghavami/hamidrezaghavami/README.md

 ## 👨‍💻 About Me
 - 🎓 Computer Engineering student at Altinbas University, based in Istanbul, Turkey
 - 💻 Backend developer specializing in Node.js, Express.js, and PostgreSQL
-- 🌱 Currently learning advanced backend concepts, JWT, authentication flows, and relational database
+- 🌱 Currently learning applying API Security Best Practices, and Redis
 - 🔍 Passionate about writing clean, maintainable code and building scalable APIs
-- 🌍 Open to remote collaboration and backend projects worldwide
+- 🌍 Open to collaboration and backend projects worldwide
 - 📝 Sharing projects, experiments, and learning resources on GitHub

 ## 🚀 Tech Stack